awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="iam-4-remediation"></a>

-To remediate this issue, delete the root user access key\.
+To delete the root user access key, see [Deleting access keys for the root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_delete-key) in the *IAM User Guide*\.

-**To delete access keys**

-1. Log in to your account using the AWS account root user credentials\.

-1. Choose the account name near the top\-right corner of the page and then choose **Security Credentials**\.

-1. Choose **Access keys \(access key ID and secret access key\)**\.

-1. To permanently delete the key, choose **Delete** and then choose **Yes**\.
-You cannot recover deleted keys\.

-1. If there is more than one root user access key, then repeat steps 4 and 5 for each key\.

 ## \[IAM\.5\] MFA should be enabled for all IAM users that have a console password<a name="fsbp-iam-5"></a>